 Hvítserkur waterfall is located in West-Iceland and is not visited by many.
 You will need a 4x4 to visit it or hike up by the river.
-It is a very beautiful waterfall which looks like a bridal veil.
+It is a very beautiful waterfall that looks like a bridal veil.
 And you can stand right on top of it!

 Read more in my travel-blog: The majestic Hvítserkur Waterfall in Fitjaá River in West-Iceland